busoc/transmit/README.md

 ## transmit gateway

+The gateway sub command does the opposite of the relay sub command.
+It unwrap the original packet, checks its header and try to find the route where the packet should be sent regarding the "id" field of the header.
+If no route is found, the packets with the given id are automatically discarded by transmit.

 ### table [default]

 * local: local address to be used for accepting connection from clients
-* clients: maximum number of simulatenous client connections accepted
+* clients: maximum number of simultaneous client connections accepted

 ### table [certificate]

-* pem-file: path to a pem encoded certificate
+* pem-file: path to a PEM encoded certificate
-* key-file: path to a pem encoded certificate key
+* key-file: path to a PEM encoded certificate key
 * cert-auth: list of certificates to be used to verify client certificates
 * policy: policy for TLS client authentication

 ### table [[route]]

-* port:
+* id: a number used to identify the route where to forward the incoming packets stream.
+If not set or set to 0, the port number of the destination address will be used
-* ip:
+* ip: address (host:port) where to transmit will forward incoming packets

 ### example: configuration